szymoks11/SpeedSync/README.md

 ## API Integration

-SpeedSync communicates with the backend API at `http://speedsync.pl/api` for:
+SpeedSync communicates with the backend API:

 - User authentication and registration
 - Lap data persistence